Credit score in the United States: Criticism and controversies

 Credit scoring systems have garnered considerable criticism from various media outlets, debtors unions, consumer law organizations, and government officials.
 Discrimination against prospective employees, rejection of rental applications, racial bias, poor risk prediction, manipulation of algorithms, and overall immorality are some of the concerns raised regarding the system.
 The scoring system has also been studied as a form of classification to shape an individual's life-chances—a form of economic inequality.
 The classification scheme is necessitated by the loss of collective social services and risk.
 The credit scoring system in the United States is similar to the Social Credit System in China.
 The use of credit information in connection with applying for various types of insurance or rental applications has drawn criticism, because obtaining and maintaining employment, housing, transport, and insurance are among the basic functions of meaningful participation in modern society, and in some cases (such as auto insurance) are mandated by law.

 US credit reporting companies have been accused of illegal behaviors by misstating costs and usefulness of credit scores, tricked consumers into recurring payments, and lying about reports.
 The Consumer Financial Protection Bureau (CFPB) charged both Equifax, Inc. and TransUnion with deliberate deceit of consumers about the value of the credit scores sold, as they were caught providing different scores to consumers than what was being provided to lenders.
 They were also charged with deceit by charging recurring fees to those enrolled in trial services.
 The agencies were required to pay $23 million in fines and restitution.

 Equifax agreed to a settlement of $575 million with the Federal Trade Commission, the CFPB, and states related to a data breach that occurred in 2017 where 147 million people were affected by their personal information being exposed.

 In 2020, a Pennsylvania man filed a lawsuit against TransUnion over being mislabeled as a terrorist due to having the same first name as suspected terrorists.
 This was not the first instance as similar events occurred in 2007 in Colorado where a woman's credit report labeled her as a drug trafficker, and in 2017 in California where multiple people had their credit reports sold to a car dealership that labeled them as terrorists.

+In January 2025, the CFPB finalized a rule barring medical debt from credit reports, but a federal court vacated it in July 2025 as exceeding the Bureau's authority under the Fair Credit Reporting Act.